The Porsche Buyers Guide

-The following used Porsche buying guides can help you confidently take the first step to owning a used Porsche.
-For most people it’s a great way to begin appreciating the brand and experiencing the fun.
+The following Porsche buying guides can help you confidently take the first step to owning a lightly used or pre-owned Porsche.
+For most people it’s a great way to begin appreciating the Porsche brand and experiencing the fun.
 Be aware though, you must know the potential mechanical problems before you buy a used Porsche or you risk wasting serious money.

 While many buyers guides trundle-on endlessly about horse power, cosmetic variants of the car, historical significance and the niceties of a vehicle, we concentrate on the technical things that might cost you money later if you weren’t aware of them prior to buying a car.